 The Venetian Lighthouse

+One of the most prominent attractions in Chania is the Venetian Lighthouse.
 Even though it is called the Venetian Lighthouse it is actually not as old as you might think.
 It was re-build in the 19th century during the time of the Ottoman occupation, hence it is also known as the Egyptian Lighthouse.
 The original, however, was indeed built by the Venetians when these had a trading base here in Crete.

 Today of course, these rides are reserved for tourists wanting to see the city from a new and, dare I say romantic, perspective.

-Ancient streets of Chania
+Ancient Streets of Chania

 Notice the flowering plants in the pots, the pretty Juliet balconies and the closed shutters.
 Escape from the hot summer sun in the deep shadows of the narrow lanes, hear your footsteps echo in the silence of the old town.